MattGibney/Moppler/website/content/projects/critterpedia/index.md

 ## Project Goal

-Create a mobile-first companion app for the Nintendo Game Animal Crossing New Horisons.
-To provide the user with an easy to use interface for looking up key information about the fish and bugs that are available to them.
-The app should provide the user with information about critters that they can catch right now.
+To provide users with a mobile-first companion to the game Animal Crossing New Horizons.
+The assumption is that most players aren't likely to have a computer with them,. or would prefer not to.
+The convenience of a mobile phone os much better when playing games.
+The issue is that mosh gaming websites with the key information that they need are not easy to navigate on a mobile and represent the data badly.
+This project aims to clear this up for players by providing a simple and clean interface with all of the information they need at a glance.